 How long does it take to recover after NDVH?

-You will need to stay in the hospital for 2 to 3 days.
+You will need to stay in the hospital for 2 days.
 After your hospital stay, you will be able to go back home without requiring support.

 “You can resume your daily chores, walk or climb stairs as usual.”